 Move over Las Vegas.
 Macau has been dubbed the Gambling Capital of the World, and its gross gaming revenue is over triple that of Las Vegas, making up roughly half of the region’s economy.
 And wherever high rollers go, you can usually be sure to find some vices.

 But don’t just visit Macau for the gambling; Macanese culture, a mash-up of colonial Portuguese and Chinese, is enthralling in its own right.
-It can get awfully steamy in Macau (mostly because of the weather) so check out our collection of mens merino wool clothing before you head out.
+It can get awfully steamy in Macau (mostly because of the weather) so check out our collection of mens merino wool clothing or merino wool clothing for women before you head out.

 Where does one even begin with Pattaya, the tropical Thai city that makes nearby Bangkok look tame in comparison?
 Nicknaming it “the Modern Day Sodom and Gomorrah”, as the Daily Mirror did, might be little dramatic, but the city certainly attracts pleasure-seekers, not all of them scrupulous.